GodotSteam/GodotSteam/README.md

 # Godot Steam for GDNative
 Steam API for the Godot game engine.
 For the Windows, Linux, and Mac platforms.

-WARNING: GDNative is still in active development with Godot 3.0 as is this repo.
+**WARNING**: GDNative is still in active development with Godot 3.0 as is this repo.
 I do not suggest using it for production code for your game; testing only.

 Read more about GDNative here: https://godotengine.org/article/dlscript-here